bisnad/MotionAnalysis/MocapClassifier_Interactive/README.md

-# AI-Toolbox - Motion Analysis - Mocap Classifier
+# AI-Toolbox - Motion Analysis - Mocap Classifier Interactive

 ![image-20250228163843296](data/media/MocapClassifier_screenshot.JPG)

 Figure 1.
-Screenshot of the MocapClassifier after training concluded.
-The window on the left shows the console output of the learning progress.
-The window depicts the learning progress as graph plot.
+Screenshot of the MocapClassifier Interactive.
+The color bars in the graph represent the result of a classification that is conducted in real-time on incoming motion capture data.
+Each class is represented by a different color and the height of the bar is proportional to the class probability.

 ## Summary

-This Python-based tool implements a simple machine learning model that can be trained to classify short motion capture sequences.
-This tool is used exclusively for training the machine learning model.
-There exists a second tool named [Mocap Classifier Interactive](https://github.com/bisnad/MotionAnalysis/tree/main/MocapClassifier_Interactive) for using the trained model.
-This second tool runs in real-time and is suitable for live performance scenarios.
+This Python-based tool implements a simple machine learning model that has been trained to classify short motion capture sequences.
+This tool is meant to be used in live performance scenarios.
+It uses an already trained model and runs it in real-time to classify motion capture data that is incoming as [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages.
+The classification results are then sent by the tool as [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages to any other application.
+There exists a second tool named [Mocap Classifier](https://github.com/bisnad/MotionAnalysis/tree/main/MocapClassifier) that can be used for training models.
+This second tool is used for training only and does not run in real-time.

 ### Installation

 The tool runs within the *premiere* anaconda environment.
 For this reason, this environment has to be setup beforehand.
 Instructions how to setup the *premiere* environment are available as part of the [installation documentation ](https://github.com/bisnad/AIToolbox/tree/main/Installers) in the [AI Toolbox github repository](https://github.com/bisnad/AIToolbox).

 The tool can be downloaded by cloning the [MotionAnalysis Github repository](https://github.com/bisnad/MotionAnalysis).
-After cloning, the tool is located in the MotionAnalysis / MocapClassifier directory.
+After cloning, the tool is located in the MotionAnalysis / MocapClassifier_Interactive directory.

-Alternatively, the tool is also provided as jupyter notebook that can be run online using [Google Colab](https://colab.research.google.com/) without the need for a local installation.

 ### Directory Structure

-MocapClassifier (contains tool specific python scripts)
+MocapClassifier_Interactive (contains tool specific python scripts)

 - data
   - media (contains media used in this Readme)

-- results
-  - data (contains mean and standard deviation values to normalise motion capture sequences)
-  - histories (contains logs of the training process both as csv file and graph plot)
-  - weights (contains the weights of the trained model)

 ## Usage